essdot/js-lessons/doc/functions.md

 ```

-Previously you'd have to use `apply` in this case, but the spread operator allows our code to be a little nicer and more expressive in this circumstance.
+Before ES6, you'd have to use `apply` in this case, but the spread operator allows our code to be a little nicer and more expressive here.

 ### Calling with `new`